Protecting Assets in a Divorce in Illinois

 When one spouse owns a business before marriage, it is best to get a prenuptial agreement to help protect business interests in case of a divorce.
 A postnuptial agreement for businesses acquired or founded during a marriage can specify how to divide the assets or handle ownership in case of a divorce.

-Allen Gabe can help you protect your business’s interests.
+Barber Law Offices can help you protect your business’s interests.
 We will make sure your business is properly valuated and determine how to equitably divide the assets.
 If there is a prenuptial or postnuptial agreement in place, our attorneys will review the agreement and ensure that its terms are properly enforced.
 We will keep you informed of your rights and work to protect your business interests.

 Call Our Divorce Attorneys in Schaumburg, IL